kronius12/DU-screen-linesbox/README.md

 Writes lines of text and images on top of a filled box in a screen using Lua in Dual Universe (game).
 The idea was, once you have the styles and box sorted out, you only need to worry about the text.
 See github for examples.

+At its simplest, the user need only provide text strings in a table.

 At its core, it uses the method:

 ```lua